idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

 say this -
-I think this comes up in distributed teams all the time ... working with ... the client has done a spec and the developer working on the code says: "oh yes we could use this and we could use this" and so this is the skills of the TA not so different from that of a project manager of a distributed team you need to be helping your developers focus on exactly the parts of the code they need to focusing on so ... you're getting a real value for money, as it were, putting your time as a TA
+I think this comes up in distributed teams all the time ... working with ... the client has done a spec and the developer working on the code says: "Oh yes we could use this and we could use this" and so this is the skills of the TA not so different from that of a project manager of a distributed team you need to be helping your developers focus on exactly the parts of code they need to be focusing on so ... you're getting a real value for money, as it were, putting your time as a TA
 I think it really does ...
-I'm constantly. agonizing about: "oh no we're doing too many things with this course we're teaching you about distributed teams, we're teaching you about being a TA I think there is a lot of overlap; but yeah so that's communicating effectively in online
+I'm constantly. agonizing about: "Oh no we're doing too many things with this course we're teaching you about distributed teams, we're teaching you about being a TA I think there is a lot of overlap; but yeah so that's communicating effectively in online